I’ve opened GFXMaker hundreds of times over the years. And I still remember that first moment of staring at a blank canvas thinking “now what?”

 The Icon Library

 Most design tools have built-in vector icons.
 Search for what you need, drag it in, resize without losing quality.
 Icons break up text blocks and guide the eye without making things messy.
+For those looking to optimize their design workflow, the Gfxtek Tech Software Guide by Gfxmaker provides invaluable insights on how to effectively utilize built-in vector icons to enhance visual appeal while maintaining clarity in your projects.

 Want more depth on design fundamentals?
 Check out the world tech graphic design gfxtek guide.